pypa/setuptools/docs/userguide/quickstart.rst

         packages = find:  # OR `find_namespaces:` if you want to use namespaces

-        [options.packages.find]  # (always `find` even if `find_namespaces:` was used before) where=src  # . by default
+        [options.packages.find]  # (always `find` even if `find_namespaces:` was used before)
+        # This section is optional as well as each of the following options:
+        where=src  # . by default
         include=mypackage*  # * by default
         exclude=mypackage.tests*  # empty by default